Union Busting: Moving Nurses to the Gig Economy -

 CJ Sterling

 Writer, journalist.
-Commentary: Economist, Huff Post, Daily Beast, New York Times, Seattle Times, Crosscut, The Stranger.
-20 million views, Quora.
+Commentary: Washington Post, Economist, Daily Beast, New York Times, Seattle Times, Crosscut, The Stranger.
+22.5 million views, Quora.